 - Formation of the stem-loop structure occurs in the t-RNA, due to abnormal base pairs and no hydrogen bonding.
 In case of regular base pairs and the hydrogen bond between them do not result in such loop formation.

 - The DHU arm of t-RNA consists of di-hydroxy uridine as an abnormal base.

-- Anticodon arm of t-RNA consist of Inosine as an abnormal base
+- Anticodon arm of t-RNA comprises inosine as an abnormal base.

 - The TΨC arm consists of pseudouracil as an unusual nucleotide.